apostrophecms/apostrophe-passport/README.md

+## Purpose

+`apostrophe-passport` works together with `passport-google-oauth20`, `passport-gitlab2` and similar [passport](https://npmjs.org/package/passport) strategy modules to let users log in to Apostrophe CMS sites via Google, Gitlab and other authentication providers.
+This feature is often called federation or single sign-on.

 ## Installation

 You need this module, plus the [passport](https://npmjs.org/package/passport) strategy module(s) of your choice:

 ```
 npm install --save apostrophe-passport
+# Just an example, lots of passport modules will work
 npm install --save passport-gitlab2
 ```

-Most modules that let you log in via a third-party website will work.
+Most modules that have "passport" in the name and let you log in via a third-party website will work.

 ## Configuration